-Yvonne is supported by trained and skilled volunteers who lead community activities.
-Other volunteers help out in the garden: sowing and propagating plants, making compost, pruning, making compost, mowing the grass, digging and preparing ground for planting and harvesting produce and cutting flowers for sale at the garden and Englefield Garden Centre.
+Volunteers help out in the garden: sowing and propagating plants, making compost, pruning, making compost, mowing the grass, digging and preparing ground for planting and harvesting produce and cutting flowers for sale at the garden and Englefield Garden Centre.
 Find out more about Volunteering

 Five a Day Market Garden is a non-profit community gardening project with the aim: To engage the rural and urban community in accessing healthy, naturally grown produce, to educate children, adults and older people in horticultural education within an outdoor therapeutic environment.